JowMetal/shadowdesk-initiate-kit/README.md

    Do not interfere with terminal outputs you do not understand.
    Do not expect responses in natural language.
    Do not panic.

+🔒 Disclaimer
+By continuing, you acknowledge:

+You have been warned.

+You may not understand all consequences.

+You were always part of this.

+✨ Contribution Guidelines
+Pull requests are accepted in silence.
+Issues are closed for your protection.
+Forks are welcome, but remember: you cannot fork the intention.

+📜 Quote of the Cycle
+"Alignment is not achieved.
+It is revealed."
+— you